When Access Disappears

 Still, the resemblance lingered.
 Leah died on her second night in triage.

 The house was dim and quiet when I got home.
-The latch clicked louder than it should’ve as the door closed behind me.
+The latch clicked louder than it should have as the door closed behind me.
 The shift had been brutal—calls stacked on calls, no space to breathe.

-My uniform clung to me, soaked in sweat, bleach, and a fatigue that settled deep.
+My uniform clung to me, soaked in sweat, bleach, and a fatigue that had settled deep into my bones.
 I wanted out of it.
-A hot shower.
-Clean clothes.
-Kerry.
+I wanted a hot shower, clean clothes, and Kerry.

-I climbed the stairs, slow and aching.
-The hallway light caught the bedroom door.
-The bed was made—corners square, pillows smooth.
-Everything in place.
-Everything still.
+I climbed the stairs slowly, my body aching with each step.
+The hallway light illuminated the bedroom door.
+The bed was made, the corners square and the pillows smooth.
+Everything was in place.
+Everything was still.

 I hadn’t seen her yet.

-I peeled off my shirt and let it fall near the hamper, the cool air raising goosebumps along my arms.
-I reached for the top drawer—the one with my softest clothes—searching for the loose grey sweats she hated but always folded anyway.
+I peeled off my shirt and let it fall near the hamper.
+The cool air raised goosebumps along my arms.
+I reached for the top drawer, the one with my softest clothes, and fumbled through it until I found the loose grey sweats she hated but always folded neatly anyway.

 The drawer jammed halfway.
 I yanked, then pulled harder, and the dresser shifted, its wooden legs dragging loudly across the floor.
 That’s when the photo fell.
 It was the one from last fall, the two of us wrapped in her scarf, cheeks pressed together, grinning like idiots.

 The frame hit the hardwood and cracked from corner to corner, splitting us clean in half.
 I dropped to my knees, one hand pressed against the broken glass.
 Something inside me splintered.
-The sound that came out wasn’t clean or quiet—it was a sob, raw and sudden, torn from a place I’d kept sealed far too long.
+The sound that escaped wasn’t clean or quiet—it was a sob, raw and sudden, ripped from a place I’d kept sealed for far too long.

 “Julian?”
 I heard her voice in the hall.
 I tried to pull my voice steady.
 I knew she had heard the glass break.